Monitoring Data Collectors

 Local pipelines

-A local pipeline is a test run of a draft pipeline or is a pipeline that is managed by a Data Collector and run locally on that Data Collector.
+A local pipeline is a test run of a draft pipeline.
 Local pipelines should only be run on authoring Data Collectors.
 Use an authoring Data Collector to start, stop, and monitor local pipelines.

 Control Hub controlled pipelines